top of page

 Quick Answer: Full vs Partial Highlights

-Full highlights involve lightening sections throughout the entire head, creating an all-over brighter result.
+Full highlights involve lightening sections throughout the entire head, creating a brighter, more consistent result from root to ends.
 Partial highlights focus on specific areas—typically around the face, crown, and top layers—for a softer, more natural look.
-The right choice depends on your desired brightness, maintenance level, and long-term hair goals.

 What’s the Real Difference Between Full and Partial Highlights?